avrae/avrae/docs/automation_ref.rst

 AnnotatedString
 ---------------
-An AnnotatedString is a string that can access saved variables from a meta effect.
+An AnnotatedString is a string that can access saved variables.
 To access a variable, surround the name in brackets (e.g. ``{damage}``).
-Available variables are any defined in Meta effects and the :ref:`cvar-table`.
+Available variables include:

+- implicit variables from Effects (see relevant effect for a list of variables it provides)
+- any defined in a ``Roll`` or ``Set Variable`` effect
+- all variables from the :ref:`cvar-table`

-This will replace the bracketed portion with the value of the meta variable (usually a roll).
+This will replace the bracketed portion with the value of the meta variable.

 To perform math inside an AnnotatedString, surround the formula with two curly braces (e.g. ``{{floor(dexterityMod+spell)}}``).